grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/02 Automated performance testing.md

 - a set of tests you need to automate
 - the environment you're running the tests from
+- the different load test types that you would cover
 - the workload and data requirements for a realistic performance simulation

 If you haven’t already created test cases for your system, then we suggest having a read through one of our guides for creating tests for websites and APIs/microservices: